Pap smears: Everything you need to know

 What is a Pap smear – and why is it called that?

-Named after its inventor, Dr.Georgios Papanikolaou, a Pap smear (also referred to as a Pap test) is a test to find if any cells in your cervix have been affected by Human Papillomavirus (HPV).
+Named after its inventor, Dr.Georgios Papanikolaou, a Pap smear (also referred to as a Pap test) is a test to find if any cells in your cervix have been affected by the Human Papillomavirus (HPV).

 With over 200 strain variations, HPV is the most common STI in the world: More than half of the population is infected with it, and around 30 strains have been shown to eventually lead to cervical cancer if left untreated.